google/go-cloud/internal/docs/pubsub/design.md

 So what’s missing?
 The solution described above means being locked into a particular implementation of pubsub.
-The potential lock-in is even greater when building systems in terms of the cloud-specific APIs such as GCP PubSub or Azure Service Bus.
+The potential lock-in is even greater when building systems in terms of the cloud-specific services such as AWS SNS+SQS, GCP PubSub or Azure Service Bus.

 Developers may wish to compare different pubsub systems in terms of their performance, reliability, cost or other factors, and they may want the option to move between these systems without too much friction.
-A pubsub package in Go Cloud would lower the cost of such experiments and migrations.
+A `pubsub` package in Go Cloud could lower the cost of such experiments and migrations.

 ## Goals
 * Publish messages to an existing topic.
 * Receive messages from an existing subscription.
-* Performance should not be much worse than 90% as fast as directly using existing pubsub APIs.
+* Peform not much worse than 90% compared to directly using the APIs of various pubsub systems.
 * Work well with managed pubsub services on AWS, Azure, GCP and the most used open source pubsub systems.

 ## Non-goals
 * Create new topics.
-This is consistent with the lack of bucket creation in the Go Cloud blob API but may be revisited if there is sufficient demand and if it can be done in a portable way. [rationale](https://github.com/google/go-cloud/blob/master/internal/docs/design.md#developers-and-operators)
+Go Cloud focuses on developer concerns, but topic creation is an [operator concern](https://github.com/google/go-cloud/blob/master/internal/docs/design.md#developers-and-operators)

 * Create new subscriptions.
 For the first version of the Go Cloud pubsub package, we will assume that the set of subscribers for a particular topic doesn’t change during the normal operation of the application's system.
 The subscribers are assumed to correspond to components of a distributed system rather than to users of that system.

 ## Background